Contents, Related Policies, Applicability ▾

 Honor Code Standing

-Applicants must have a current ecclesiastical endorsement to be admitted to BYU and must commit to abide by the Church Educational System Honor Code and the Dress and Grooming Standards after admission, whether on or off campus.
+Applicants must have a current ecclesiastical endorsement to be admitted to BYU and must commit to abide by the Church Educational System Honor Code and the Church Educational System Dress and Grooming Principles and Expectations after admission, whether on or off campus.
 Unless granted an exception (see below), an applicant whose Church membership is withdrawn, who has formal Church membership restrictions, or who has resigned membership in the Church is not admissible until restrictions are removed and/or the individual is readmitted to the Church.

 Application for Exception